JDoYo/saveyourself/<SaveYourself>_Project Management.md

 SDD: Created logical view diagram and completed work-assignment view.

-STD: Tested and documented Single-player and 'Save Score'feature.
+STD: Tested and documented Single-player and 'Save Score' feature.
 Fixed small formatting mistakes.

 Meetings: Arranged most meetings for the group and attended all of the meetings that were held.